w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 project to Polkadot as either a parachain or parathread.

-Validators on Polkadot will use the submitted Wasm code to validate the state transitions of your chain or thread, but in order to do this requires some additional infrastructure.
-It needs some way to stay up to date with the most recent state transitions, since Polkadot nodes will not be required to also be nodes of your chain.
+Validators on Polkadot will use the submitted Wasm code to validate the state transitions of your chain or thread, but doing this requires some additional infrastructure.
+A validator needs some way to stay up to date with the most recent state transitions, since Polkadot nodes will not be required to also be nodes of your chain.

-This is where the collator node comes in to play, it the maintainer of your parachain and performs the critical action of producing new block candidates for your chain and passing them to Polkadot validators for inclusion in the Relaychain.
+This is where the collator node comes into play.
+A collator is a maintainer of your parachain and performs the critical action of producing new block candidates for your chain and passing them to Polkadot validators for inclusion in the Relaychain.

-Substrate comes with its own networking layer built-in but unfortunately only supports solo chains.
+Substrate comes with its own networking layer built-in but unfortunately only supports solo chains (that is, chains which do not connect to the relay chain).
 However, there is the Cumulus extension which does include a collator node and allows for your Substrate-built logic to be compatible with Polkadot as either a parachain or parathread.